-Do you want a well-rounded education in business administration?
+Do you want a well-rounded education in business?
 Dordt’s business administration degree will prepare you to excel in marketing, develop the skills you need for management, or complete a C.P.A. in accounting.

 A business degree from Dordt will teach you how to work in the business field from a Christian perspective.
 Dordt business graduates have gone on to become entrepreneurs, digital marketing strategists, financial planners, and bankers.